godotengine/godot-docs/classes/class_openxrinterface.rst

 :ref:`Array<class_Array>` **get_available_display_refresh_rates**\ (\ ) |const| :ref:`🔗<class_OpenXRInterface_method_get_available_display_refresh_rates>`

-Returns display refresh rates supported by the current HMD.
+Returns a list of display refresh rates supported by the current HMD.
 Only returned if this feature is supported by the OpenXR runtime and after the interface has been initialized.

 .. rst-class:: classref-item-separator